 At every meeting of the Round Table ten members, including the chairperson, shall form a quorum.
+Members are expected to attend at least two out of the three meetings each calendar year, and may be removed if they do not do so.
 The Round Table will make decisions by consensus where possible.

 Before the meeting, the Round Table must be satisfied that members with the appropriate knowledge /expertise will be in attendance.
 The secretariat will make all attempts to ensure meetings include as many members as possible and, prior to each meeting inform the Round Table which members are not able to attend.
 The Chairperson will decide on whether or not to cancel or postpone a meeting.

 The Ministry of Health will provide a secretariat function for the Round Table.

 Conflicts of interest protocol

 Members shall abide by the Conflict of Interest Protocol for the Ministry of Health Statutory bodies and Other Committees.

 Members should document their conflicts of interests and identify any conflict of interest prior to a discussion of a particular issue.
 The Round Table can ask a member to withdraw or limit participation in the event that the member has a conflict of interest.

 In carrying out its remit the Round Table: